-SIA Wildlife Control wishes to collectively congratulate and send out it’s warmest wishes to the Chinese community in The Greater Toronto Area and all around the world.
+To begin with, we’d like to collectively congratulate and send out our warmest wishes to the Chinese community in The Greater Toronto Area and all around the world.
 We are grateful for our diverse community and know that this year of the rooster will bring wealth and good health to all of us regardless of ethnicity.
 As an appreciation towards our customers and new clients alike, SIA Wildlife Control is providing a 10% discount on all work done starting January 29th until February 5th 2017.

 Squirrels And Raccoons

 While squirrels and raccoons aren’t meant to get along, that doesn’t necessarily mean their problems are not related.
-Squirrels are smaller animals than raccoons, which means that they are food to raccoons if they are not careful.
+Squirrels are smaller than raccoons, which means that they are food to omnivorous raccoons if they are not careful.
 Because raccoons are slower and more lazy they aren’t normally able to feed on squirrels with ease.
-For this to happen, raccoons use their superior intelligence and positioning to achieve their goal.
+Raccoons use their superior intelligence and positioning to achieve their goal.
 For instance, raccoons can catch squirrels which are exiting and entering their holes on the roof by patiently waiting for the opportunity.
 Normally a raccoon which has entered an attic from the middle of the roof has done so by it’s desire to seek shelter and/or food.

-We shared one way a raccoon can gain entry to the attic, but there are easier ways which raccoons specialize in when choosing their homes on their own.
-Corner junctions of homes are more than half the time the case when we are on the field performing raccoon removal.
-In Richmond Hill alone in 2016 we have arrived at numerous homes where our client’s neighbor had identical soffit damage in the junction of the roof.
+We shared one way a raccoon can gain entry to the attic, but there are easier ways which raccoons enter when choosing their homes on their own.
+Junctions are one such area.
 A raccoon or squirrel will gain entry into the attic in multiple homes within the same neighborhood as a means of survival.

 Raccoons are not incapable of clawing but prefer to use brute force when making entries into the attic.
 Another example is the roof ventilation cap(s).
 If you have observed one of these vents on your roof with a missing cap, chances are a raccoon is currently resting in your attic.
 It will continue to do so until you call a professional to humanely remove your raccoon.
-These are the most common raccoon entries that have not been aided previously by a squirrel entry point.
+These are some common raccoon entries, more information is available at your own raccoon inspection news article.

 When it comes to raccoon vs squirrel, we prefer to have a raccoon in our own attics than a squirrel.
 Squirrels will displace insulation at a faster rate than our lazy raccoon competitors.
-Electrical wires are the most prominent in the selection of issues as they can cause electrical fires in the attic.
-When it comes to squirrel removal we urge the quickest removal response to anyone reading this article.
+Electrical wires are the most concerning in the potential problems as they can cause electrical fires in the attic.
+When it comes to squirrels we urge prompt removal.

-We are approaching the 2 months away mark from the official baby season of 2017.
-March will mark the end of the incubation period for both raccoons and squirrels.
-Our technicians will check the attic regardless if baby noises have been heard or not by the client.
-Major issues rise from raccoon and squirrel removal from the attic during baby season, if done improperly.
+We are approaching the 2 months marker from the official baby season of 2017.
+March will be the end of the incubation period for both raccoons and squirrels.
+Our technicians will check every attic in this season to ensure we don’t miss any babies.
+If done improperly, major issues rise from raccoon and squirrel removal from the attic during baby season.
 A wildlife removal expert must always ensure there are no babies when evicting a mother raccoon, or squirrel.
-Improper removal can lead to the death of the babies, or further damage by the mother in the attempt to re-enter the attic.
+Failure to remove babies can lead to the death of the babies, or further damage from mother in reentry attempts.
 No one wants to smell decaying carcass and wonder about the bacteria building up within the walls and the attic.